fwupd/fwupd/plugins/README.md

 You can find more information about the architecture in the developers section of the [fwupd website](https://fwupd.org).

+You can use the [fwupd developer documentation](https://fwupd.github.io) to assist with APIs available to write the plugin.

 If you have a firmware specification and would like to see support in this project, please file an issue and share the spec.
 Patches are also welcome.